-- Certificate of Completion for seven hours of HIV/AIDS Bloodborne Pathogen Training - A current American Heart Association Basic Life Support (CPR/BLS) certification card for Healthcare Providers
+A current American Heart Association Basic Life Support (CPR/BLS) certification card for Healthcare Providers

 Students meeting the admissions criteria may be required to attend a formal interview with Surgical Technology program faculty.
-Accepted applicants will be mailed a letter confirming fall registration and once admitted into the program, each student will be responsible for providing documentation of the following additional requirements:
+Accepted students will be mailed a letter confirming fall registration and once admitted into the program, each student will be responsible for providing documentation of the following additional requirements:

-- Program specific immunization records (details provided with admission into the program) - · Satisfactory criminal history background check using a college-approved vendor.
+- Program specific immunization records (details provided with admission into the program) - Satisfactory criminal history background check using a college-approved vendor.
 Criminal history background information is required of Health Science students.
 Information obtained will be considered in determining student eligibility to complete clinical coursework.
-Inability to participate in clinical experiences due to the information obtained from the background check may result in the student's inability to satisfactorily complete program degree requirements.
+Inability to participate in clinical experiences due to the information obtained from the background check may result in the students' inability to satisfactorily complete program degree requirements.
 Any infraction while enrolled in the Surgical Technology program should be self-reported to the program director.
-Questions regarding the background policy should be directed to the Dean for Health Sciences at 509.544.8310. - Successful completion of a 10-panel drug screening (may be required for some clinical rotations).
+Questions regarding the background policy should be directed to the Dean for Health Sciences at 509-544-8310. - Successful drug testing is required by clinical facilities.

-For more information regarding the Surgical Technology program, please visit columbiabasin.edu/surgtech or contact the Health Sciences Division at 509.544.8354 or 509.544.8300.
+For more information regarding the Surgical Technology program, please visit columbiabasin.edu/surgtech or contact the Health Sciences Division at 509-544-8354 or 509-544-8300.